 In the fall they devour wheelbarrow loads of leaves from the apple and pear trees.
 In late fall we turn our goats into the garden to forage.
 They love turnips.
 First, they eat the greens down, then they nibble the tops of the turnip roots as close to the ground as possible.
 Next, we dig the turnips up and allow the goats to finish them off.

-We feed the goats a mixture of Goat Feed pellets (Dumor, Purina Noble, or North Carolina produced brand) combined with Black Oil Sunflower Seeds (The oil is good for their fleece.) and Beet Pulp pellets*.
+We feed the goats a mixture of Goat Feed pellets (Dumor, Purina Noble, or North Carolina produced brand) combined with Black Oil Sunflower Seeds (The oil is good for their fleece.), Beet Pulp pellets*, whole oats, cottonseed meal, alfalfa pellets.

 Some farmers feed their goats only hay (Orchard grass, Timothy grass, grass from your own fields are all great for hay).